Seven Things You Need To Do Following a Motorcycle Accident

 - Do Not Post Information Online

 Social media is not as private as you may believe.
 You should avoid posting anything online until your accident claim is settled.
-At the very least, you should not post anything about your motorcycle crash, your injuries, your recovery, or any of your activities without discussing social media use after an accident with a California motorcycle accident attorney.
+At the very least, you should not post anything about your motorcycle crash, your injuries, your recovery, or any of your activities without discussing social media use after an accident with a San Jose motorcycle accident attorney.

 The insurance adjuster does not work for you, and he does not represent your best interest.
 Anything you say in a written or recorded statement could be used against you later in your case.
 Therefore, it is best to consult with an attorney before you talk to the insurance adjuster.
 Furthermore, you should never sign anything without an attorney reviewing the document first.

 The insurance adjuster may offer you a quick settlement because he knows you are out of work and need cash.
 However, accepting a settlement offer before your doctor releases you from treatment is not advised.
 You could receive much less money than your claim is worth.
-A California motorcycle accident attorney can accurately calculate the true value of your claim to ensure you are receiving the maximum compensation allowed for your motorcycle accident claim.
+A San Jose motorcycle accident attorney can accurately calculate the true value of your claim to ensure you are receiving the maximum compensation allowed for your motorcycle accident claim.

 Posted in: Auto Accidents